Kermalis/PokemonBattleEngine/README.md

 * Switch-in effects and turn ended effects should go by speed (with speed ties and everything like turn order)
 * Winning
 * Watchable replays
-* Change all ability/item boosts to settings instead of constants.
+* Change all ability/item boosts to settings instead of constants

 ----
 # PokemonBattleEngine Uses: